 The first thing you notice when overcharging happens is that the power bank gets hotter than usual.
 This is the first tell-tale sign.
-Other, more extreme, signs are: visible swelling/bloating, smoke or the smell of smoke, sparks coming out.
+Other, more extreme, signs are: visible swelling/bloating, smoke or the smell of smoke, and sparks coming out.

 “Overcharge” or “over charge” which is the correct spelling?

 According to the Cambridge dictionary, the correct spelling is “overcharge” in a single word, instead of “over charge” in two different words.
 Even used as a verb with an object or as a noun, it is spelled overcharged.
 This means that only this spelling can be used and “over charge” is incorrect.